 What you’ve witnessed here is the classic example of a cartoonist’s typical pattern: falling in love with this stuff at an early age, wanting to replicate that thrill, and then stubbornly trying to follow through on that desire as best one can.
 That’s the spirit of the industry right there.

->

-> That’s how I’ve ended up with DEATHZONE!
+That’s how I’ve ended up with DEATHZONE!
 A sixteen page, full color comic that’s been over 20 years in the making.
-I’ve printed up only 300 copies.
-Oh, and it was free (with purchase of a limited edition, signed and stamped print) but I’ve run out of copies.

->

-> Here’s the line up…
+Here’s the line up…

 … and here are some preview pages…